jvmespark/Prym/README.md

 Purpose:
 - To learn ai from the ground up.
 - I should also concurrently work on a real purposeful research project, dealing something in robotics.
+- It should ideally be very small and lean, not bloated.

 ## Roadmap:
 - get parity with micrograd